Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil

 I vowed right then and there to try my best to recreate a similar version of this dish to share with you, and that is what we’re doing today.

-I partnered with my friends at Sabra to bring you a more time-friendly version of this dish just in time for National Hummus Day (May 13th).
+I partnered with my friends at Sabra to bring you a more time-friendly version of this dish just in time for National Hummus Day.

 While I’m the first to poke fun at national food holidays, I love any and all excuses to celebrate food.
 Last year, I was all about the spicy hummus avocado toast (so spicy!).
 This year, I’m for hummus with all the toppings.

-The pickling liquid, a simple combination of everyday ingredients: red wine vinegar, sugar, salt, and spices.
-They are briefly simmered on the stove and poured over thinly sliced red onion.
-In order to give the onion enough time to soften and absorb the pickling liquid, you’ll want to prepare these several hours in advance or preferably, a day or two before.
+The pickling liquid is briefly simmered on the stove and poured over thinly sliced red onion.
+In order to give the onion enough time to soften and absorb the pickling liquid, I recommend making the pickled onions several hours in advance or preferably 1 to 2 days before serving.

 Once you’ve topped the hummus with the egg, parsley, and pickled onion, the whole thing is topped off with sumac oil, a simple combination of high-quality olive oil (the fruitier, the better!) and ground sumac.
-I’m having a moment with sumac (remember this Mediterranean chicken salad?).

 Don’t forget the warm or lightly baked pita bread for serving!
-You’ll want a scooping vehicle to soak up all of those delicious flavors and textures.

 Hummus with Soft Boiled Egg, Pickled Onion, Parsley, and Sumac Oil